Process expert Will Davenport explains why firms need to achieve automation excellence with back office processes…

 Bottom line benefit

-According to one global study by Deloitte, more than one in two companies it polled (53%) have already started their RPA journeys, a ratio expected to rise to one in three (72%) within the next two years.
+According to one global study by Deloitte, more than one in two companies it polled (53%) have already started their RPA journeys, a ratio expected to rise to two in three (72%) within the next two years.
 And on average, those who have already moved to RPA are reporting payback on investment within 12 months, with the vast majority reporting improvements in compliance, productivity and process quality.
 Tellingly, 78% of organisations that have already invested in RPA plans to increase its use over the next three years.

 This is because when implemented well, RPA promotes greater workflow accuracy, with some adopters claiming a complete elimination of error in some processes.
 One of the key benefits of RPA adoption mentioned in Softomotive’s industry survey above is increased productivity, which came out on top (cited by 53% of respondents), while improved accuracy was the second most common benefit (mentioned by 47% of businesses).